RedisInsight/RedisDesktopManager/docs/quick-start.md

-# **How to start using RDM**
+# **How to start using RDM.dev**
 ***

-After you've [installed](install.md) RDM, the first thing you need to do in order to get going is to create a connection to your Redis server.
+After you've [installed](install.md) RDM.dev, the first thing you need to do in order to get going is to create a connection to your Redis server.
 On the main window, press the button labelled **Connect to Redis Server**.

 ![](http://rdm.dev/static/docs/rdm_main.png?v=2)